Samsung/tizen-docs/docs/application/web/guides/connectivity/download.md

 <tizen:privilege name="http://tizen.org/privilege/download"/>
 ```

-## Managing Downloads
+## Managing downloads

-To provide the user access to Internet resources, you must learn how to manage download operations:
+To provide the user access to Internet resources, you must learn how to manage download operations through the following steps:

 1. Create an instance of the `DownloadRequest` interface (in [mobile](../../api/latest/device_api/mobile/tizen/download.html#DownloadRequest), [wearable](../../api/latest/device_api/wearable/tizen/download.html#DownloadRequest), and [TV](../../api/latest/device_api/tv/tizen/download.html#DownloadRequest) applications) that defines the URL of the file to be downloaded: